comparaonline/backoff/readme.md

 It takes two arguments, `maxTries` and `ms`, the amount of attempts and the number of milliseconds that will be waited after the first failure.
-Any successive attempts the method will backoff for the specified `ms` times the next power of 2
+Any successive attempts the method will backoff for the specified `ms` times increasing exponentially

 ## Usage:
 ```ts